 |Address:||1-7-1 Higashishinagawa, Shinagawa City, Tokyo|

 Shinagawa Post Station

-On the north side of Shinagawaura-no-funadamari is the old Shinagawa post station, which was illustrated by the famous Japanese ukiyo-e artist Utagawa Hiroshige.
+On the north side of Shinagawaura-no-funadamari is the old Shinagawa post station.
+In fact, the famous Japanese ukiyo-e artist Utagawa Hiroshige illustrated this monument.

 The post station town, measuring two kilometers in length, has a shopping street that dates back to the Edo period.
 Since the area was not destroyed in the Great Kanto Earthquake of 1923 nor World War II, most of the buildings have a story to tell.
 You can still see traditional stores selling fish, sushi, tempura and daily goods.
 Oiran parade is held at the end of September every year, so don’t miss this chance to see a real life geisha.

 |Address:||1-30-21 Higashishinagawa, Shinagawa City, Tokyo|